AdamISZ/aut-ct/README.md

 Note that the private key is read in as WIF format from the file specified with `-i`, which by default is a local directory file called `privkey`.

-Note that the `keysets` (or `-k`) option takes a particular format: `contextlabel:filename`, and that this can (as we will see below) be a comma-separated list.
+Note that the `keysets` (or `-k`) option takes a particular format: `contextlabel:filename`, and that this can (as we will see below) be a comma-separated list for other operations, but for proving just use one.
 The idea here is that usage tokens' scarcity depends on context; you can use the same utxo twice in *different* contexts (like, different applications) but only once in the same context.

 The file `autct-203015-500000-0-2-1024.aks`, or whatever else is specified (see [here](./docs/protocol-utxo.md) Appendix 1 for filename structure), should contain public keys in format: compressed, hex encoded, separated by whitespace, all on one line.
-The `.aks.p` file after conversion is binary format and contains the "permissible point" corresponding to each pubkey (see the Curve Tree paper for details).

 The output of the proving algorithm is sent to the file specified by `-P`, which should usually be around 2-3kB.
-The program will look for the pubkey corresponding to the given private key, in the list of pubkeys in the pubkey file (the `.aks.p` file), in order to identify the correct index to use in the proof.
+The program will look for the pubkey corresponding to the given private key, in the list of pubkeys in the pubkey file, in order to identify the correct index to use in the proof.

 "serve":